viant/bintly/README.md

     DeptIDs: []int{10,13},
 }
 ```
-This could traditionally map to the following binary stream representation:
+This maps to the following binary stream representation:
 ```
 100,4,test,3,1000,1002,1003,2,Lead,Principal,2,10,13
 ```

+In examples presented coma got preserved only for visualisation, also numeric/alphanumerics usage is for simplification.

 When decoding this binary format each repeated type requires new memory allocation, in this case 6 allocations:
 3 for slices, and 3 for string type.